Hallstatt & Lake District

 FAQ

-How can I book your tour?
+How can I book a private tour with you?

-Please send your inquiry via email or the contact form, including the tour name, date, number of participants, and preferred meeting point.
+Please send your inquiry via email or the contact form, including the tour name, date, number of participants, and your preferred meeting point.
 I’ll reply promptly with details and pricing.

 How much does your service cost?

-Estimated prices are as follows: Salzburg walking tours: €200–€300 | Half-day tours (Salzburg and nearby areas by minibus): €350–€450 | Full-day tours: €700–€950 | Final rates vary based on distance, itinerary, and tour customization.
+Estimated prices are as follows: Salzburg walking tours: €200–€350 | Half-day tours (Salzburg and nearby areas by minibus): €350–€500 | Full-day tours: €700–€950 | Final rates vary based on distance, itinerary, and tour customization.

 Why do your quotations have price gaps?